 - Play Date with other families.
 My wife is always doing play dates and picnics with her girlfriends.
 I think guys meet up with grills could be way better.
 Call up a couple of buddies (with kids), grab some food to grill up and let the meet up begin.
 It’s easy when the company and kids are all friends.

 - Game time.
 Ok so maybe sometimes the weather isn’t cooperating and now you are stuck indoors but there are still great summer activities for kids indoors.
 That doesn’t mean that electronics automatically have to come out.
 Make some popcorn, grab some drinks, and make it a game day!
 This can be anywhere from board games, card games, or make up your own game.
 Get creative and let your imagination run wild.

 - Fun at the beach.
 Maybe you live close enough to head over to the beach or lake for some fun in the sun?
 Those are easy and fun things to do out in the sunshine.
 Make sure you grab your sunscreen, life jackets, inflatable rafts, beach balls, snacks, water, and anything else you want.
+While at the beach you can hunt for ocean treasures like sea glass or sand dollars.
 Sand toys or some plane buckets and shovels are great to build big sand castles too!

 - Fly a kite.
 Considering you have at least one windy day, kite flying is fun and easy.
 You can simply grab a kite or learn to make one at home.
 There’s some great easy to follow videos to help you make your own.
 There’s nothing more satisfying than watching your kid’s faces light up the first time the kite takes off and begins to fly.
 Check out and see if there’s a kite festival near you.
 We have one in the fall that we love going to.